NixOS/nix/doc/manual/src/language/values.md

   it's parsed as an expression that selects the attribute `sh` from the variable `builder`.

   Path literals may also refer to absolute paths by starting with a slash.

-  This is generally not recommended, because it makes the expression less portable.
+  > **Note**
+  >
+  > Absolute paths make expressions less portable.
-  In the case where a path literal is translated into an absolute path string for a configuration file, it is recommended to just use strings.
+  > In the case where a function translates a path literal into an absolute path string for a configuration file, it is recommended to write a string literal instead.
-  This avoids some confusion about whether files at that location will be used during evaluation, and it avoids unintentional situations where some function might try to copy everything at the location into the store.
+  > This avoids some confusion about whether files at that location will be used during evaluation.
+  > It also avoids unintentional situations where some function might try to copy everything at the location into the store.

   If the first component of a path is a `~`, it is interpreted such that the rest of the path were relative to the user's home directory.
   For example, `~/foo` would be equivalent to `/home/edolstra/foo` for a user whose home directory is `/home/edolstra`.